 - pain or discomfort when the air or carbon dioxide is put into your bowel

-- a feeling of warmth or needing to pass urine if you have an injection of contrast medium
+- a feeling of warmth when you have an injection of contrast medium

 Complications are when problems occur during or after the procedure.
-Complications from virtual colonoscopy are uncommon.
+Complications from virtual colonoscopy are uncommon but include the following.

-There is a very small chance that your bowel may be damaged or torn when air or carbon dioxide is put in during the procedure.
-This is very rare and happens to fewer than one in 10,000 people who have a virtual colonoscopy.
-If your bowel is damaged, it can lead to bleeding and infection and you may need treatment with medicines or surgery.
+- Damage to your bowel.
+There’s a very small chance that your bowel may be damaged or torn when air or carbon dioxide is put in during the procedure.
+This happens to one in 10,000 people who have a virtual colonoscopy.
+If your bowel is damaged, it can lead to bleeding and infection and you may need an operation to repair it.

-Polyps are small growths that can develop inside your bowel.
-They are quite common and don’t usually cause any problems.
-However, in some people polyps can grow into cancer over time.
-So, if the results of your virtual colonoscopy show you have polyps, your doctor will discuss with you whether they need to be removed.
+Polyps are small, fleshy growths that can develop in the lining of your bowel.
+They’re quite common and usually don’t cause any problems.
+But some types of polyp can grow into cancer over time.
+If the results of your virtual colonoscopy show you have polyps, your doctor will probably suggest you have a conventional colonoscopy to remove them.

-Some polyps are attached to the side of your bowel on a stalk and look a bit like a mushroom, whereas others are flatter and have no stalk.
-You may have just one polyp or several, but it’s unlikely that you will have more than five.
+Some polyps are attached to the side of your bowel on a stalk and look a bit like a mushroom.
+Others are flatter and have no stalk.
+You may have just one polyp, or several.

-Conventional colonoscopy and virtual colonoscopy are both investigations that enable your doctor to look at your large bowel (your colon and rectum).
-One important difference between them is that during a conventional colonoscopy your doctor can remove any polyps that he or she finds, or take a biopsy.
+Conventional colonoscopy and virtual colonoscopy are both procedures that enable your doctor to look at your large bowel (your colon and rectum).
+One important difference is that during a conventional colonoscopy your doctor can remove any polyps found, or take a biopsy.

 There are a number of differences between conventional and virtual colonoscopy.

 During a conventional colonoscopy your doctor looks at the inside of your bowel using a narrow, flexible, tube-like, telescopic camera called a colonoscope.
-The camera lens at the end of the colonoscope sends images to a monitor, which allows your doctor to look at your bowel.
-You will usually have a sedative during the procedure to relieve any anxiety and help you to relax.
+You’ll usually have a sedative during the procedure to relieve any anxiety and help you to relax.

-If you have a conventional colonoscopy, your doctor can pass instruments through the colonoscope to remove polyps or to take biopsies if this is necessary.
-This isn't possible during a virtual colonoscopy so if your doctor sees any polyps or possible tumours when you have this test, you may need to go back to hospital at a later date for a conventional colonoscopy to have them removed.
+If you have a conventional colonoscopy, your doctor can pass thin instruments through the colonoscope to remove polyps or to take biopsies if needed.
+This isn't possible during a virtual colonoscopy.
+If your doctor finds any polyps or possible tumours with a virtual colonoscopy, you may need a conventional colonoscopy afterwards to have them removed.

 It’s important to remember that virtual colonoscopy is carried out using a CT scanner.
-This uses X-rays to produce images, so you will be exposed to some radiation.
+This uses X-rays to produce images, so you’ll be exposed to some radiation.
 This doesn’t happen during a conventional colonoscopy.

-The investigation that is best for you will depend on your general health, your symptoms and what your doctor thinks may be causing them.
-Your doctor will discuss the different types of tests available with you.
+The investigation that’s best for you will depend on your general health, your symptoms and what your doctor thinks may be causing them.
+Your doctor will discuss with you the different types of tests available.

 How accurate is a virtual colonoscopy compared with other investigations?

-Virtual colonoscopy is a relatively new procedure and so there is less information available about how accurate it is compared with other investigations.
-The test is being reviewed all the time to check on its safety and reliability.
+Virtual colonoscopy is a relatively new procedure so there’s less information available about how accurate it is than for some other procedures.
+However, based on studies, experts believe virtual colonoscopy is safe and works well.

-If you need to have repeat check-ups for polyps, this will be done with conventional colonoscopy.
+If you need to have repeat check-ups for polyps, usually this will be done with conventional colonoscopy.